Azure/azlustre/doc/lustre-marketplace-blog/content.md

 * Option to deploy a policy manager to keep the file system synchronised with Azure BLOB storage including automatic backup
 * Dashboard to monitor Lustre performance​

+> Disclaimer: The Marketplace offer will create the initial Filesystem that is up to the end user to manage.
+Support will only be provided on a best effort basis through "Issues" on the [azlustre](https://github.com/Azure/azlustre) github page.

 ## Example Sizes

 When choosing VM and disk options you should pay attention to the different limits.
 Here are the potential bottlenecks: